 92% of surgeons rated HEMOPATCH as highly satisfactory for its ease of use, handling, flexibility/pliability and tissue adherence characteristics in open and laparoscopic procedures.
 Successful hemostasis after two minutes of approximation occurred in 93% of patients.1,2

 Mechanism of Action

-When you apply HEMOPATCH Sealing Hemostat directly to bleeding tissue, two processes combine to seal the bleeding surface and induce hemostasis.2
+When you apply HEMOPATCH Sealing Hemostat directly to moist tissue, two processes combine to seal the surface and induce hemostasis.2

 Additional Product Benefits

 Strong adherence to the tissue surface

 HEMOPATCH rapidly adheres to applied tissue due to the electrophilic cross-linking action of NHS-PEG.
 The patch provides mechanical structure to support friable tissue.2

 Soft, thin and flexible collagen pad allows easy handling and preparation for MIS applications.
 No preparation or pre-moistening required.1,2